How to Get Rid of Algae in an Inground Swimming Pool

 By comparison, the surface of a fiberglass pool is relatively nonporous and algae-resistant.
 If you or your hospitable neighbor is buying a pool, keep in mind that fiberglass pools have fewer problems with algae.

-River Pools manufactures and installs fiberglass pools in Virginia or Maryland.
-If you live in our area and would like to speak with a pool company to see if a fiberglass pool is right for you, contact us.
-We'd love to hear from you!
+If you would like to speak with a pool company to see if a fiberglass pool is right for you, contact us.
+We'd love to put you in touch with an independent installer near you!